rqdr1/odin-recipes/README.md

 # odin-recipes
-Practice HTML by building a basic recipes website
+Building a basic recipe website using HTML